St. Louis Catholic Church Cemetery FAQs

 Is there room for me and/or my loved ones to be buried at St. Louis Cemetery?
 Yes.
 Our cemetery is the final resting place for over 1,500 parishioners.
 The cemetery holds 2,090 gravesites and as of April 30, 2016 there are 516 in-ground plots available.
 The columbarium has 24 niches available for parishioner cremains.

 Does the Catholic Church allow people to be cremated?
 Yes.
 The Catholic Church does allow people to be cremated and to have the cremains placed in a niche in the columbarium or in an in-ground plot.

-How do I make arrangements to purchase a burial plot or niche in Saint Louis Cemetery?
-Call the Saint Louis Parish Office at 410-531-6040 and make an appointment to meet with Cemetery Manager, Brad Jones.
-He will meet with you to discuss your options and choose your site(s).
-To prepare for the meeting, here are some questions to consider:
+1) How do I make arrangements to purchase a burial plot or niche in St. Louis Cemetery?
+Call 410-531-6040 and make an appointment to meet with our Cemetery Manager to discuss your options and choose your site(s).

-Do I have to be as registered at Saint Louis Parish?
-Yes, In order to be buried at Saint Louis Parish Cemetery, you must be a registered parishioner.
+4) Do I have to be a registered parishioner at St. Louis Catholic Church to be buried in the Cemetery?
+Yes, in order to be buried at St. Louis Catholic Church Cemetery, you must be a registered parishioner.